Welcome to the podcast of the Lotus East for Friday, the 5th of September, 2025.

 Seems fair.

-Now, couldn't you say it was their behaviour by treating a certain group as other, namely English girls, and doing these horrific things to them, and because they're not of their religion and race, they did that to themselves.
+Now, couldn't you say it was their behavior by treating a certain group as other, namely English girls, and doing these horrific things to them.

-They designated themselves as foreigner.
+They decline themselves as foreigners.

-Therefore the Muslims need to be dressed completely differently to mark themselves as Muslims to make sure that there wouldn't be any sort of successful integration.
+Therefore, the Muslims need to be dressed completely differently to mark themselves as Muslims to make sure that there wouldn't be any sort of successful integration.

-Oh, we can't have them being free.
+We can't have them being foreign.

 So when you see these dress codes by the Pakistanis, they're marking themselves as foreign.